jsszhh/Google_Certificate_Capstone/Data-Cleaning-in-MSSQL.md

 I have now finished cleaning my data.
 Beyond this, I can continue to conduct any analyses I want in SQL, or take the new .CSV file and conduct analyses in any other analytical software I want, do analyses in Excel itself, or make visualizations in Tableau.

+**I want to make a final note.** I am fully aware that the entirety of this cleaning process could have been in Excel, Python, or R with substantially more ease and fewer steps.
+However, I wanted to lock myself to SQL to really hammer down the code.
+In the future, I will probably clean data in another program if possible.